10 Top Anti-Inflammatory Foods

 Eat to Beat Inflammation

-Ongoing inflammation is problematic because it alters normal body processes and cells, which can cause long-term damage and increase your likelihood of developing a chronic condition.
+Ongoing inflammation—also known as chronic inflammation—is associated with poor diet, exercise, and lifestyle habits.
+It is problematic because it alters normal body processes and cells, which can cause long-term damage and increase your likelihood of developing (or exacerbating) a chronic condition such as rheumatoid arthritis, psoriatic arthritis, Crohn’s disease, heart disease, type 2 diabetes, and Alzheimer’s.
 Food plays a pivotal role—it can either help reduce or promote chronic inflammation.
-While there's still more reserach to be done, we know that filling your plate with more anti-inflammatory foods while dialing back on ones that cause inflammation may have a powerful effect on your body's ability to ward of future diseases and even slow aging.
+While there's still more research to be done, we know that filling your plate with more anti-inflammatory foods while dialing back on ones that cause inflammation may have a powerful effect on your body's ability to ward of future diseases and even slow aging.

 Both sweet and tart varieties lower C-reactive protein, one of the key blood indicators used to test for inflammation.
 Cherries may even offer pain relief comparable to ibuprofen.
 When cherries aren't in season, try tart cherry juice in smoothies and salad dressings.